RamenVentures/Operating-Manual/README.md

 To create massive abundance through technology.

 ### Our Strategy
-Startups that go after the hardest problems in the biggest markets are the ones that change the world.
-But Canada has a funding gap.
-The most ambitious companies are also the most risky (at the start).
-Canada needs more angels, especially those who have helped build world-class companies, to help these companies when no one else will.
+Startups with an important mission - solving an important problem in a huge market - are the ones that change the world.
+But there's a funding gap for these startups in Canada.
+We need more angels, especially those with experience building world-class companies, to support the highest risk/highest reward startups when they're just starting up.

-Our strategy is to invest in 100 companies working on hard problems in big markets and get them to Product/Market Fit.
+Our strategy is to fill this funding gap by investing in 100 startups working on hard problems in big markets and get them to Product/Market Fit.

 ## Our Investment Thesis
 Every startup is made up of three components: